On Burau representations at roots of unity: Introduction and statements

 The proof uses the asymptotic faithfulness of quantum representations of mapping class groups, due to Andersen (\cite{A}) and independently to Freedman, Walker and Wang (\cite{FWW}).
-The other conjecture stated in \cite{Sq} is that $B_n[k]$ is the kernel of the Burau representation.
-This is false basically because of non-faithfulness of the Burau representation for $n\geq 5$ (see Proposition \ref{false}).
-However we can show that it fails also when $n=3$, but for other reasons.
+The other conjecture stated in \cite{Sq} is that $B_n[k]$ is the kernel of Burau's representation.
+This is false because Burau's representation at a generic parameter is not faithful for $n\geq 5$ (see Proposition \ref{false}).

-The main body of the first part is then devoted to the complete description of the image of the Burau representation of $B_3$.
-There is no general approach to problems of this kind, but hopefully the $B_3$ can be settled completely.
-We can state our main result in this direction:
+The main body of the paper is devoted to the complete description of the image of Burau's representation of $B_3$.
+We can state our main result in this direction as follows:

-\begin{theorem} Assume that $q$ is a primitive $n$-th root of unity and $g_1,g_2$ are the standard generators of $B_3$. \begin{enumerate} \item If $n=2k$ then $\beta_{-q}(B_3)$ has the presentation with generators $g_1,g_2$ and relations
+\begin{theorem} Assume that $q$ is a primitive $n$-th root of unity and $g_1,g_2$ are the standard generators of $B_3$.
+Then $\beta_{-q}(B_3)$ has a presentation with generators $g_1,g_2$ and relations: \begin{enumerate} \item The case $n=2k$ and $k$ is odd: